edilma/AI-Chat-Capitals/README.md

+﻿
-﻿# Chat to Learn the Capitals of the World
+# AI Bot - Learn the Capitals of the World

-This bot is a simple AI Bot ( created using Bot Framework v4 ).
-It runs locally and it help students learn the main cities and capitals of the world.
+This AI Bot was created using Bot Framework v4.

+It runs locally and it is a "Teaching Assistant".
+It helps students to learn and practice the capitals of the world.

-The bot provide the answers in English and Spanish but it doesn't do translation.
+The bot starts with a welcome message in in English and Spanish.
+It accepts the name of the country to generate the capital.
+It doesn't know anything else.

 ## Language